-Few of us use credit cards to deposit online however because of cash fees, although it does offer a good incentive to.
+Credit cards are however now banned for depositing to betting sites although even prior to this few of us use credit cards to deposit online however because of cash fees.
 Most of us deposit with debit cards and the law is is less clear cut here, although many banks will still refund in many situations so it is worth asking at the very least.

 What happens to your money if a betting site collapses?